ned-kelly/docker-multicontainer-libretime/README.md

  - `libretime-postgres` - The database engine behind Libretime - It's also an Alpine Linux build in an attempt to be as 'lean and mean' as possible when it comes to system resources.
  - `libretime-icecast` - The Icecast2 daemon - Alpine linux based, lightweight and uses minimal resources.

+Optional Extras:

+ - `icecast-analytics` - Your Icecast statistics in Google Analytics.

 ![Container Overview](https://raw.githubusercontent.com/ned-kelly/docker-multicontainer-libretime/master/screenshots/docker-container-diagram.png "Container Overview")

 ## Configuration: